 column.
 In the subsequent screen, you will see a list of papers marked

 and Cannot review.
-Please select at least 25 papers and at most 40 papers
+Please select at least 75 papers

 and click on the

-corresponding menu buttons in the "Want to review" column.
+corresponding menu buttons in the "Want to review," "Can review" and "Review if needed" columns.
 Similarly,

 please select as many papers which you feel you "Cannot review."

 Please be sure to click on "Change" button at the bottom of the page

 to update your list of claimed (requested) papers for INFOCOM